Ian Parmley: Minor leagues

-Toronto Blue Jays
+Major leagues

-On June 23, 2017, Parmley was recalled by the Blue Jays.
+On June 23, 2017, Parmley was promoted to the major leagues for the first time, making his major league debut on that same day.
 He was designated for assignment on July 1.
 Parmley returned to Triple-A Buffalo shortly afterward and played the remainder of the season there.
 On June 25, 2018, he was released by the Blue Jays.